pupil-labs/pupil-docs/user-docs/pupil-capture.md

 Pupil Capture has a built-in data broadcast functionality.
 It is based on the network library [ZeroMQ](http://zeromq.org/) and follows the [`PUB-SUB` pattern](http://zguide.zeromq.org/php:chapter1#Getting-the-Message-Out).
 Data is published with an affiliated topic.
 Clients need to subscribe to their topic of interest to receive the respective data.
-To save network traffic, only data with at least one subscription is transferred.
+To reduce network traffic, only data with at least one subscription is transferred.

 #### Pupil Remote

 > {{< video-webm src="/videos/pupil-remote/pr.webm" >}}

 `Pupil Remote` is the plugin that functions as entry point to the broadcast infrastructure.
 It also provides a high level interface to control Pupil Capture over the network (e.g. start/stop a recording).

 * Load the `Pupil Remote` plugin from the `General` sub-menu in the GUI (it is loaded by default).
 * It will automatically open a network port at the default `Address`.